kevinklaes/resume/Resume.md

 ## Volunteeringe
 ### Canine Companions for Independence
 #### Volunteer Puppy Raiser
-- Raise a puppy from eight weeks until 1.5 years old while socializing and training the puppy to become a service dog.
-The dog learns specific commands and accompanies me in public.
+- Raised two puppy from eight weeks for approximately two years providing socilization and training the puppy to become a service dog.

 ### Catalyst Adaptive Sports
-- Assist with a monthly rock climbing clinic for those with physical disabilities.
+- Assist with a monthly rock-climbing clinic for those with physical disabilities.

-### CoderDojoTC
-#### Mentor
-- Taught students how to use Python to interact with a Minecraft world.
-- Contributed Flask application to assist with creation and management of deployed instances for students during class.

 </div><!-- .col-xs-12 -->
 </div><!-- #education -->
 <div id='education' class='row'>